Lilian9/DataScrapping/README.md

 # DataScrapping
-This is e trying to understand how github, rstudio integration works xD
+This is me trying to understand how github, rstudio integration works xD